tejasraut-code/Two-Good-Co./Readme.txt

 🚀 I built a responsive and visually engaging clone of the Two Good Co. website using HTML, CSS, and JavaScript.
 This project mirrors the aesthetic and interactive elements of a modern eCommerce platform.

+💡 Key Features:

-	> Scroll-triggered animations with GSAP + Locomotive Scroll
+🔄 Scroll-triggered animations powered by GSAP and Locomotive Scroll

-	> Custom animated cursor and video hover effects
+🖱️ Custom animated cursor and video hover effects

-	> Clean, user-friendly layout with emphasis on responsiveness
+📱 Fully responsive UI that adapts seamlessly to mobiles, tablets, and laptops

+🧼 Clean and intuitive layout for an optimal user experience

 🛠️ Technologies: HTML, CSS, JavaScript, GSAP, Locomotive Scroll